 Then we used the newest American Community Survey data (2013-2017) to research each suburb.

 FYI: We defined a suburb as being within 30 miles of Chicago.

 Additionally, we limited the analysis to places that have over 2,000 people.
 This left us with a grand total of 168 suburbs to evaluate around Chicago.

 We ranked each place with scores from 1 to 168 in each category, where 1 was the “best.

 Next, we averaged the rankings for each place to create a quality of life index.

 And finally, we crowned the city with the best quality of life index the “Best Suburb near Chicago.”
 We’re lookin’ at you, Western Springs.

 Read on below to learn more about what it’s like to live in the best of the best.
 Or skip to the end to see the list of all the suburbs ranked from best to worst.

-Kenilworth is the second best ‘burb we looked at near Chicago for 2018.
+Wilmette is the second best ‘burb we looked at near Chicago for 2019.

-Here in Wilmette, it’s really safe, and residents are just about as rich as you’ll see in the Chicago metro area.
+Here in Winnetka, it’s really safe, and residents are just about as rich as you’ll see in the Chicago metro area.